 WHAT IS SEA GLASS AND WHERE DOES IT COME FROM?

-Sea glass (also called seaglass, beach glass or mermaids tears) starts out it's long journey as bottles and glass that get thrown in the ocean, broken, and then tumbled smooth by the waves, sand and time.
-It's Mother Nature's way of makingsomething beautiful out of our disposables!
+Sea glass (also called seaglass, beach glass, or mermaid's tears) starts out its long journey as bottles and glass that get thrown into the ocean, broken, and then tumbled smooth by the waves, sand, and time.
+It's Mother Nature's way of making something beautiful out of our disposables!
 Products today are made and disposed of very differently than they were in the past.
 Years ago, almost everything we purchased came in glass bottles or jars.
 These same products today are being packaged in plastic bottles and containers.
 Trash disposal was something that little thought went into, and the environmental issues that we face today were not a factor.
 Residents would dispose of their trash by tossing it into the ocean or burying it into the sand.
 Over the years we have come to understand the dangers of pollution, and have put systems into place such as recycling to address these issues.
-We have evolved our products to be eco friendly as the world goes “green”.
+We have evolved our products to be eco-friendly as the world goes “green”.
 As with any evolution, we gain some things and lose others.
 In the manufacturing shift from glass to plastic, beautiful sea glass is something that we are losing.
 As time goes on, sea glass is becoming increasing harder to find and it is only a matter of time before these beautiful gems will simply be a thing of the past.

 HOW CAN I TELL IF THE SEA GLASS IS REAL?